Synopsis of a Unified Theory for All Forces and Matter

-Surely, there are a lot of open questions.
-First of all, it reminds to be seen how to reconcile our theory with the SM, by further entanglement-driven symmetry breaking.
-In this regard, the mass-generation mechanism is a particularly interesting issue.
-What is the detailed physics of quantum compactification?
-Is it possible to introduce supersymmetry/superstring in the informationally complete field theory?
-As supersymmetry predicts too many new particles that are hard to suit the informational completeness, the answer to the question seems to be gloomy.
-If this is indeed the case, the informational completeness could be a strong reason to exclude supersymmetry.
-Another interesting problem is to integrate the Randall-Sundrum mechanism \cite{RS} within our theory by considering warped extra dimensions.
+Is it possible to introduce supersymmetry/superstring in an information-complete formalism?
+As supersymmetry predicts too many new particles that are hard to suit the ICP, the answer to the question seems to be gloomy.
+If this is indeed the case, the ICP could be a strong reason to exclude supersymmetry.
+In future work, we need to consider the details of quantum compactification and particularly, the Higgs physics to see if other details of the SM could be derived within the GIT.
+Currently, we can only say that the outputs of the GIT, as given here, looks very encouraging.